-To connect the oil cooler, the internal lubrication circuit needs to be modified, changing some parts of the compressor, as shown in Fig. 50 below.
+To connect the oil cooler, the internal lubrication circuit needs to be modified, changing some parts of the compressor, as shown in Fig. 52 below.

-Fig. 50: oil inlet/outlet connection location for the external oil cooling circuit;
+Fig. 52: oil inlet/outlet connection location for the external oil cooling circuit;

-In Fig. 50the part subjected to modification is shown.
+In Fig. 52 the part subjected to modification is shown.

 The compressor is delivered, in the standard version, with screw A: M14 x 16 fitted on the compressor; in this configuration, the compressor works without the oil cooler.
 Screw B: M14 x 35 is sent with the compressor, is not fitted and is placed in the electrical box.
-To fit the oil cooler simply replace screw A with screw B and connect the pipes.